-Timor-Leste: Prime Minister Taur Matan Ruak names a restructured government including Fernando Hanjam as finance minister.
+Timor-Leste: Prime Minister Taur Matan Ruak names a restructured government including Fernando Hanjam as finance minister (taking office May 29).

 Taiwan: Premier Su Tseng-chang announces the resignation of all cabinet members ahead of the May 20 inauguration of President Tsai Ing-wen for her second term.
 The new cabinet announced on May 19, however, is unchanged in key positions.

 World Trade Organization: Director-General Roberto Carvalho de Azevêdo announces his resignation, effective August 31.

 Afghanistan: President Ashraf Ghani and rival Abdullah Abdullah sign a power-sharing agreement putting an end to Abdullah's claim to the presidency.